 Pets in Australia

 Pets are an important part of Australian households.
-A series of quantitative research studies commissioned by Animal Medicines Australia (AMA) showed dogs were the most popular pet in Australia in 2022, with 47% of households having at least one dog, followed by cats ().
+A series of quantitative research studies commissioned by Animal Medicines Australia (AMA) showed dogs were the most popular pet in Australia in 2022, with 47% of households having at least one dog, followed by cats (Table 3).

 Table 3: Cat and dog populations in Australia